A link to reset your password has been sent to your email

 You continue your journey to Barga heralded as the most Scottish town in Italy due to the large number of Italians who settled in Scotland and returned to Barga for holidays and / or retire.
 It's not surprising, therefore, to see a British Red Telephone box in Via Marconi just outside the old medieval town wall.
 You continue in a northerly direction through San Romano In Garfagnana to Fortezza di Verrucole.
 This partially restored medieval fortress is 600 meters above sea level and gives an excellent perspective on medieval life.

-Remaining on a fortress theme, you shall make your next stop at Fortezza Della Brunella in Aulla, an imposing renaissance structure named after the colour of the rock.
+Remaining on a fortress theme, you shall make your next stop at Fortezza Della Brunella in Aulla, an imposing renaissance structure named after the color of the rock.
 On this occasion, you will only plan to view from the outside when you take a refreshment break.

 The final leg of this route brings you to the coast in Porto Venere.
 Your accommodation is the four-star Royal Sporting Hotel which shall be the base for the next few days.